The S-wave topped meson: Abstract

 \section{Abstract}

-Inspired by the recent observation of the near-threshold enhancement in top-quark pair production by CMS and ATLAS, we investigate the mass spectrum of S-wave topped meson which containing a single top quark, i.e., $t\bar{q}$, $t\bar{c}$, and $t\bar{b}$, in the framework of Bethe-Salpeter formalism.
-These states are expected to exhibit significantly enhanced lifetimes and correspondingly narrower decay widths compared to toponium, primarily because only a single top quark participates in the weak decay process.
-The numerical results indicate that the masses of topped mesons are close to the top-quark mass.
-For the $t\bar{b}$ states, the $1S$ state is approximately 5.08~GeV heavier than the top quark, while the $2S$, $3S$, and $4S$ states are about 5.37~GeV, 5.57~GeV, and 5.74~GeV heavier, respectively.
-For the $t\bar{c}$ states, the corresponding mass differences are 1.90~GeV, 2.23~GeV, 2.45~GeV, and 2.60~GeV.
-The possible production and decay properties are also analyzed, which could be measured in LHC experiments.
+Motivated by the recent near-threshold enhancement in top-quark pair production reported by CMS and ATLAS, we study the S-wave spectral structure of heavy-light systems containing a single top quark, namely $t\bar{q}$, $t\bar{c}$, and $t\bar{b}$, within the instantaneous Bethe-Salpeter formalism.
+Because the top quark decays on a timescale much shorter than the typical hadronization time, the discrete eigenvalues we obtain should be interpreted as model-dependent reference positions of possible quasi-bound heavy-light configurations, rather than as predictions for fully formed conventional hadrons.
+The numerical results indicate that the masses of these configurations lie close to the top-quark mass.
+For the $t\bar{b}$ system, the masses of the first four S-wave $0^{-}$ radial states are about $5.1$, $5.4$, $5.6$, and $5.7$~GeV above the top-quark mass, respectively.
+For the $t\bar{c}$ system, the corresponding values are about $1.9$, $2.2$, $2.5$, and $2.6$~GeV.
+We also briefly discuss possible production and decay patterns at a qualitative level, which may serve as a reference for future dedicated phenomenological studies or for experimental constraints.